 During our time there, we visited Mehliskopf, a popular ski area that also offers some amazing summer sports.
 We could choose between archery, canoeing, geocaching, bungee trampolining, downhill carts, an alpine coaster and a high ropes course.
 There was also a little park for younger children and a café.

 We took a ride on the alpine coaster before heading up into the trees to try out the high ropes course.
 This was a lovely morning that felt like a true adventure in the most beautiful of settings.
-When I go back with my family (which I DEFINITELY will), I’ll happily spend a whole week exploring the countryside.
+When I go back with my family, I’ll happily spend a whole week exploring the countryside.
 Hiking, walking, cycling, wild swimming and generally being in touch with nature.

 From Mehliskopf, we moved on to visit Karlsruhe.
 This is a much larger city than Baden-Baden, with loads going on and great public transport links.
 The city seems to centre around Karlsruhe Palace, an incredibly grand building that boasts beautiful views of the Black Forest from the top of its tower.